Cost Update

 How San Francisco Compares to Other US Cities

-San Francisco remains one of the most expensive places in the United States to hire a painting crew.
-When you look at the numbers across the country, the gap is wide.
-For example, in Atlanta, the average cost is just $6,122 USD.
-That means you're paying more than double the Atlanta rate to get the same square footage covered in the Bay Area.
+San Francisco is one of the most expensive places in the country to hire a painting crew.
+When you look at the market across the United States, the price gap is startling.
+For example, homeowners in Boston pay an average of $7,020 USD.
+Down in Atlanta, the average drops to $6,842 USD, and in Las Vegas, it sits at $6,263 USD.

 How Much Does House Painting Cost in San Francisco?